samuelngs/dem/README.md

-# dem (development environment manager)
+# dem
-Command line for managing isolated development workspaces
+DEM stands for development environment manager, it is a command line interface program to manage isolated development workspaces.